Alicepinch/roots-cafe/TESTING.md

 - [Homepage lighthouse results](/docs/testing/index-lighthouse-report.png)
 - [Visit us page lighthouse results](/docs/testing/visit-us-lighthouse-report.png)

-Please note that performance is still lower than the others, I tried the recommendations from lighthouse on how to improve these by converting all my images to webp files, however this was not supported in safari when running tests in different browsers so I reverted these back to jpg files.
+Please note that performance is still lower than the others.
+The recommendations from lighthouse suggested to convert all my images to webp files.
+However, this format was not supported in safari when I ran tests in different browsers therefore, I reverted these back to jpg files.
 I also tried to decrease the sizing of my images to the exact sizing of the components however they lost their quality.

 ### File paths: